Peter Lamont Miller - US grants

 N/AActivity Code Description: No activity code was retrieved: click on the grant title for more information |

-The Semiclassical Limit of the Focusing Nonlinear Schroedinger Equation @ University of Michigan Ann Arbor
+@ University of Michigan Ann Arbor Abstract |

 0.969 |

-Weiner, Andrew [⬀] Miller, Peter |
+2005 — 2008 | Weiner, Andrew [⬀] Miller, Peter Brodsky, Mikhail Boroditsky, Misha |

 N/AActivity Code Description: No activity code was retrieved: click on the grant title for more information |

+Goali: Wavelength-Parallel Compensation and Sensing of Polarization-Mode Dispersion @ Purdue University High-speed fiber optics plays a key role enabling high bandwidth communications.
+In light of impressive commercial advances, new effects have become key limiting factors for continued growth in the bandwidth of lightwave systems.
+One such impairment, viewed as a key roadblock for future high-speed systems, is an effect called polarization-mode dispersion (PMD).
+PMD arises due to small random variations along the lengths of optical fibers, which lead to scrambling of polarization states and pulse spreading in the time domain.
+The latter effect can cause errors in digital communication systems.
+This problem is especially acute in the embedded fiber base where many fibers exhibit strong PMD.
 This proposal describes a university-industry collaborative project which aims to demonstrate a novel and advantageous method for compensation of PMD.
-The concept is to exploit and extend technology developed in the field of ultrafast optical pulse shaping to compensate PMD of wide-band optical signals in parallel on a wavelength-by-wavelength basis and under computer control.
-This improves on current approaches that only allow compensation of so-called first order PMD for a single wavelength and which do not apply to situations with wide-band optical signals where the distortion caused by PMD varies substantially across the optical bandwidth.
+The concept is to exploit and extend technology developed in the field of ultrafast optics for wavelength-parallel sensing and compensation of wide-band optical signals.
+This improves on current approaches that only allow compensation of so-called first order PMD for a single wavelength and which do not apply to situations with wide-band optical signals where the distortion caused by PMD varies substantially across the optical bandwidth. |

 0.961 |